evgenyneu/axum-hello-world/README.md

 ## Hardware

-The tests were run on Orange Pi 5 Max with 16 GB RAM and 1 TB NVMe SSD running Ubuntu 24.04 LTS.
-Program was compiled with Rust 1.83.0.
+The web server was run on Orange Pi 5 Max with 16 GB RAM and 1 TB NVMe SSD running Ubuntu 24.04 LTS.
+The program was compiled with Rust 1.83.0.
+The `wrk` benchmark command was run on a Desktop PC (12600K, 32 GB RAM), running Ubuntu 24.04 LTS.
+Both machines were connected to NetComm NF18ACV router via 1 Gbps Ethernet cables.

 ## Server response